-Food and garden waste collections are improving in Autumn 2022
+Food and garden waste collections are improving this October

-Food and garden waste collections are being improved in Autumn 2022 to help tackle climate change in the borough.
+Food and garden waste collections are improving from October to help tackle climate change in the borough.

 - A weekly food waste collection service collected via electric vehicles.
 Households will be provided with a 23-litre outdoor caddy and a 5-litre kitchen caddy for indoor use, and 50 compostable kitchen caddy liners annually to each property